JavierMonton/foo.bar.withgoogle/level3/doomsday-fuel/readme.md

 I tried a few ideas but the fractions weren't the same as the expected ones.
 Finally, searching about this kind of problems
-I found that [Absorbing Markov Chains](https://en.wikipedia.org/wiki/Absorbing_Markov_chain#:~:text=In%20the%20mathematical%20theory%20of,with%20an%20infinite%20state%20space.) describe this exact same problem.
+I found that [Absorbing Markov Chains](https://en.wikipedia.org/wiki/Absorbing_Markov_chain#:~:text=In%20the%20mathematical%20theory%20of,with%20an%20infinite%20state%20space.) describes this exact same problem.
 I had to watch a few videos explaining how it works and finally I just followed the formula of the Absorving Markov Chains.